sokolovstas/SublimeWebInspector/README.markdown

 ## Features

-- Breakpoints for project stored in file.
+- Breakpoints for project stored in user settings with absolute paths.
 - Console.
 - Debugger steps and breakpoints.
 - Stack trace.